IBM/trusted-service-identity/README.md

 helm install charts/tsi-node-setup-X.X.X --debug --name tsi-setup --set reset.all=false --set reset.x5c=false
 ```

-In order to run JSS serer, all worker nodes have to be setup with private keys.
+In order to run JSS server, all worker nodes have to be setup with private keys.
 This operation needs to be executed only once.
 If you are running this setup for the first time or like to override previous setup values, execute the helm command below.